FederatedAI/FedLCM/doc/Getting_Started_FATE.md

 4. For one federation, FedLCM firstly deploys a FATE exchange into a K8s cluster with the help of KubeFATE.
 5. Then, it creates several FATE clusters as different parties into different K8s clusters, also by working with KubeFATE services.
 6. Jupyter Notebook is created for each FATE cluster, and users can start using it to start FML jobs.
-7. Alternatively, for each FATE v1.6.1 deployment, FedLCM provides a management portal called "Site Portal" that can also be used to manage FATE jobs.
+7. Alternatively, for each FATE v1.9.1 deployment, FedLCM provides a management portal called "Site Portal" that can also be used to manage FATE jobs.

 ## Prerequisites

 FedLCM works with Kubernetes clusters to deploy KubeFATE and FATE.
 It can accelerate the overall workflow and enable more features if your cluster has applications like Ingress Controllers, StorageClass Provisioners and LoadBalancer Providers installed.
 But it isn't a hard requirement for minimal FATE federation deployments.

-> Currently, FedLCM needs cluster-admin privilege to manage the FATE deployments.
+> Currently, FedLCM needs cluster-admin or namespace-wide admin privilege to manage the FATE deployments.
+The difference between these two types will be discussed in the next several sections.

 ## Deployment

 The FedLCM service can be deployed via docker-compose or in a K8s cluster.
 Refer to the [README](../README.md) doc for the steps.
+For the K8s deployment, we can optionally modify the `rbac_config.yaml` to assign more permissions to the FedLCM Service Account so that we can create FATE deployment more easily on the same K8s cluster.

 After deploying the FedLCM service, access the web UI from a browser:
 <div style="text-align:center">